 Eerie pictures revealed a dumbbell-shaped rock that has spent millions of years surging through space at 6.67 miles per second.

-As a collision risk it’s minimal, with its last “nearby” pass in 2016vit won’t be a hazard to Earth for at least 600 years, having had its orbit mapped extensively, with its next close approach being in 2069.
+As a collision risk it’s minimal, with its last “nearby” pass in 2016.
+It won’t be a hazard to Earth for at least 600 years, having had its orbit mapped extensively, with its next close approach being in 2069.

-There’s a chance it may be engulfed by Jupiter as it blasts through space, as its trajectory will bring it to within two AU (that’s Astronomical Units) of the gas giant at some points in the future.
+There’s a chance it may be engulfed by Jupiter as it blasts through space, as its trajectory will bring it to within two AU (astronomical units) of the gas giant at some points in the future.
 Cripes.

 Geographos is a 2.5 kilometre asteroid—it’s potentially hazardous to Earth.
 It was discovered in 1951 and it’s named in honour of the National Geographic Society.